 Questor Technology Inc (CVE: QST)

 Questor Technology is an environmental clean-technology company that provides incinerators to the Oil & Gas market.
-Their incinerators help oil and gas companies globally to reduce waste to meet regulation standards and save money.
-Questor Technology had a couple of bad years due to an industry-wide downturn in the O&G sector.
+Their incinerators help oil and gas companies reduce waste and save money.
+The company had a couple of bad years due to an industry-wide downturn in the O&G sector.
 It reached an all-time high of $4.63 in mid-2014 and dropped as low as 0.47 by the end of 2016.
 They altered their business model and started renting incinerators instead of selling them.
-Renting is a more suitable option for their customers and allows them to operate efficiently with lower costs in the short run.
-In the first six months of 2017, their revenue increased by an impressive 140%.
-Their stock price followed suit and is up over 100%.
-Questors revenues are improving each quarter and have a strong balance sheet with no long-term debt.
-The company is till pretty small and only has a market cap of $41.27M.
-Despite emerging from the economic downturn strongly, it’s still a risky investment.
-The companies have turned around and it’s a penny stock on the rise.
+Renting is a more suitable option for their customers and allows them to operate efficiently with lower costs in the short term.
+Questor had an impressive performance in 2017, posting revenues of $19.5 million, a 175% increase on the previous year.
+Overall the company is in great financial health have no long-term debt.
+I expect this penny stock to continue it’s growth in 2018.

 Groupon (NASDAQ: GRPN)

-Groupon is an online group buying website that offers local daily deals to consumers in nearly every city.
-It’s shocking to believe it was once one of the fastest growing companies in the world ahead of Facebook and Twitter.
-This eCommerce site is now a penny stock, trading around the $5 mark.
+Groupon is a daily deal website, offering special discounts to consumers in every major city.
+It’s shocking to believe Groupon was once one of the fastest growing companies ahead of Facebook and Twitter.
+This eCommerce site is now a penny stock, trading around the $4.40 mark.
 Back in 2011, the company had big expectations on Wall Street and IPO’d at $20.
-Everything went downhill after the IPO as it’s business model wasn’t sustainable and new competitors flooded the marketplace.
-Fast forward to 2017, Groupon is looking revamp it’s strategy and turnaround it’s business.
-2017 has been as an excellent year for Groupon as they continue to beat estimated earnings each quarter.
-The stock is up 44% since January and investor confidence is spreading.
-They introduced two new products; Groupon+ and BeautyNow, that is starting to gain some traction.
-Groupon continues to build and maintain their 48 million user base despite operating in a competitive marketplace.
-Although they have some nice momentum now, some investors remain bearish on the companies future as short interest spiked to 15%.
+Everything went downhill after the IPO as it’s business model wasn’t sustainable with new competitors flooding into the marketplace.
+Fast forward to 2018, Groupon is looking to revamp it’s strategy and turnaround the business.
+Since the beginning of the year, a number of investment banks have upgraded their stock rating.
+Groupon is slowly building their 48 million user base operating in a competitive sector with tight margins.
+GRPN’s share price is down over 14% since January but now could be an ideal time to purchase some shares.

 MEMEX (CVE: OEE)